Recognition of Prior Experiential Learning (RPEL)

 - Reading and Research

-NB.
-In order to make an APEL claim the experience you have must be relevant to your intended programme of study.
-For example, it would not be appropriate for someone to claim APEL based on their experience of working as a conservation volunteer, when they are undertaking a degree in History.
+The experience you have must be relevant to your intended programme of study.
+For example, it would not be appropriate for someone to apply for RPEL based on their experience of working as a conservation volunteer, when they are undertaking a degree in History.

 You will need to understand and identify: